Year 7s rise to the challenge

-Morpeth School’s new Year 7 pupils have marked their first week at secondary school by successfully completing a number of team building activities designed to develop their problem-solving skills and their ability to work together.
+Morpeth School’s new Year 7 pupils marked their first few weeks at secondary school by successfully completing a number of team building activities designed to develop their problem-solving skills and their ability to work together.

 Organised by Wise Up Team Building, a company specialising in educational activities, pupils spent an afternoon tackling a series of playground based challenges.
 These included:

 - Hover Ball – an exercise based on a basketball balanced on top of a flower pot with 12 ropes attached.
 Team members hold each rope taught, transporting the ball from one location to another, without dropping it.
 If one person slackens their rope, the ball will fall off the pot.